 Fresh green beans need to be rinsed and then the ends need to be trimmed.
 You can use your hands to snap off the very end of each side or use a knife to trim.
 Long green beans may need to be snapped in half for easier eating.
 The best way to cook green beans starts with properly prepared vegetables!

-- Makeshift steamer: A makeshift steamer can be made using a pot, a colander, and a lid that at least somewhat fits.
+Makeshift steamer:ย A makeshift steamer can be made using a pot, a colander, and a lid that at least somewhat fits.
+Use a colander over a pot with an inch or two of boiling water.
+Cover with a lid that fits well enough to trap steam.

-- Pan: The pan method isn’t perfect, but it does work.
+Saucepan:ย The pan method isnโt perfect, but it does work.
 Pick a saucepan that is big enough to fit all your veggies in it.
+Place green beans in a large saucepan with 1/2 inch of water.
+Cover and simmer over low heat until tender, but some beans touching the water may overcook.

-You can store any leftover green beans in an airtight container in the fridge where they will keep for 3 to 4 days.
-To reheat, place them in the microwave and heat in increments of 30 seconds until warmed through.
-You can also reheat on the stovetop if you’d like.
-Place a bit of butter or olive oil in a saucepan or skillet (so that the veggies don’t stick) over medium heat and cook until they are warmed through.
+Reheat portions in the microwave on high in 30-second increments until heated through.
+You can also reheat on the stovetop if youโd like.
+Place a bit of butter or olive oil in a saucepan or skillet (so that the veggies donโt stick) over medium heat and cook until they are warmed through.

-Used frozen cut beans steamed in microwave per directions, then sautéed in butter, salt, pepper and my ‘go to herb’ ground thyme.
+Used frozen cut beans steamed in microwave per directions, then sautรฉed in butter, salt, pepper and my โgo to herbโ ground thyme.
 Delicious

 Just needs a touch of garlic!